thugsb/wsdl-cascade/docs/new-catalogue.md

 Now you're ready to add the courses to cascade.

 12. Edit the $academicYear in each of the catalogue/_reports XSLT, and make sure the publish-set is publishing hourly.
 Inform the content-creators.
 13. Change the years in `copyIndexPages.php` and run it.
+Fix the folder order to make sure the left navigation is correct.
+Unfortunately this must be done manually, folder by folder (if we're removing previous years of catalogues, this step isn't required).
 13. Change the year in the `editAllCoursesMaintenance.php` and `editAllGradCourses.php` scripts.
 14. Edit the $old and $new in `renameCoursesPageHeadlines.php` and run it.
 15. Edit undergraduate-courses_ (and graduate-courses_) to use the included $academicYear.